Hip-hop and social injustice: Hip hop and LGBTQ+ issues

 Hip hop music has had a controversial relationship with the LGBTQ+ community.
 Homophobia in the form of slurs and violent lyrics towards LGBTQ+ individuals has existed in hip hop music for decades.
 Most infamously, Eminem, the best-selling hip hop artist of all time, has been accused of homophobia numerous times due to his use of homophobic slurs in his lyrics such as these from his 2001 song "Criminal" from The Marshall Mathers LP.

-Eminem has addressed his use of the homophobic slurs "fag" and "faggot" in his lyrics, claiming that he doesn't use it to specifically demean homosexuals but instead to insult one's manhood.
+Eminem has addressed his use of the homophobic slurs "fag" and "faggot" in his lyrics, claiming that he does not use it to specifically demean homosexuals but instead to insult one's manhood.
 He also famously performed his hit song "Stan" with openly gay singer Elton John at the 2001 Grammy Awards in an attempt to publicly reconcile with the LGBT community.

 However, in more recent years hip hop has developed a more inclusive attitude towards the LGBTQ+ community.
 Several hip hop artists have spoken out against homophobia and in support of LGBTQ+ rights, with the most popular instance of this being Seattle-based hip hop duo Macklemore & Ryan Lewis's Grammy-nominated single "Same Love" from 2012.
 The single has gone triple platinum in the U.S. and 9× Platinum in other English speaking countries, and focuses on common misconceptions about homosexuality.
 Macklemore specifically focuses on the effect of social media and the internet on homophobia and LGBTQ+ intolerance, as well as the hip hop community's historical intolerance of the LGBTQ+ community.

 In recent years, more hip hop artists have come out as gay, lesbian, or bisexual.
-Artists such as Frank Ocean, Tyler the Creator, Kevin Abstract, Young M.A., ILoveMakonnen, Taylor Bennett, and Lil Peep have been open about their LGBTQ identities and made the genre more inclusive and accepting.
+Artists such as Frank Ocean, Tyler the Creator, Kevin Abstract, Young M.A., ILoveMakonnen, Taylor Bennett, Lil Peep and Lil Nas X have been open about their LGBTQ identities and made efforts for the genre to become more inclusive and accepting.

 L.A. based hip hop group Brockhampton rose to prominence in hip hop in 2017.
 The group's frontman Kevin Abstract is openly gay and has talked in interviews about his desire to make a change in the perception of homosexuality in the hip hop community through normalizing it.
-"I don’t want to be a queer icon," Abstract told NME in an interview in 2018.
+"I don't want to be a queer icon," Abstract told NME in an interview in 2018.
 "I want to be an icon. [...]
 In order to make a change, I have to exist in a traditionally homophobic space such as hip-hop.
-If I were to just be this queer rapper, who only spoke to queer kids, I don’t think I could as effectively make a change for another young, black queer kid growing up in Texas."
+If I were to just be this queer rapper, who only spoke to queer kids, I don't think I could as effectively make a change for another young, black queer kid growing up in Texas."